 Bill lived in rural Derby.
 We frequently heard Bill speak of the work he did on his small farm.
 When he had triple by-pass surgery, it was a matter of days before he was back to chopping fire wood.
 Physically small (I'm guessing 5' 6" tall and, not more than 145#), Bill loved physical work and flying, in equal measure.

 Bill was huge in heart.
-Bill and his wife, Sue, raised (in addition to their own five children) three children who had been produced by one of their daughters.
+Bill and his wife, Sue, raised (in addition to their own three children) three children who had been produced by one of their daughters.
 The daughter was emotionally unable to raise the children.
 Oh!
 How Bill doted on all of his children, grandchildren, and great-grandchildren!

 The last time I saw Bill, at a bi-monthly retirees breakfast three weeks before his death, Bill was lamenting that his non-existent white cell count kept him from seeing his great-grandchildren as he would wish to do.
 As little germ factories, small kids can be deadly to a person who, as Bill was, is dealing with leukemia.